GSA/digitalgov.gov/content/posts/2015-09-28-introducing-the-u-s-web-design-standards.md

 ## What we built

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-315-US-Web-Design-Standards-desktop-tablet-and-phone-home.jpg" alt="The U.S. Web Design Standards are designed to be viewed on any device." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/09/600-x-315-US-Web-Design-Standards-desktop-tablet-and-phone-home.jpg" alt="The U.S. Web Design Standards are designed to be viewed on any device." %}

 The [U.S. Web Design Standards](https://playbook.cio.gov/designstandards) are the U.S. government’s very own set of common UI components and visual styles for websites.
 It’s a resource designed to make things easier for government designers and developers, while raising the bar on what the American people can expect from their digital experiences.

 In the Web Design Standards, you will find: